bmc/spark-frameless-talk-2018/README.md

 ## The Databricks notebooks

-The `notebooks` folder contains the notebooks used during the presentation.
+The `notebooks` folder contains the individual notebooks used during the presentation.
+You'll need all three.
+If you want, you can import them individually.
+Or, you can simply download and import the `notebooks.dbc` file in this directory; it contains all three notebooks.

-You can import these notebooks into Databricks, including Databricks Community Edition, by following the instructions at
+For information on how to import notebooks into Databricks, including Databricks Community Edition, see
 <https://docs.databricks.com/user-guide/notebooks/notebook-manage.html#import-a-notebook>

-## The data

-TBD
+There are three notebooks:

+- `Defs.scala`: definitions shared across the other two notebooks (each of which invokes `Defs`)
+- `00-Create-Data-Files.scala`, which downloads a data file of tweets from early 2018 and also parses a Kafka stream of current tweets, producing the new data files needed by the presentation.
+Follow the instructions in this notebook to create local copies of the data.
+- `01-Presentation.scala` is the hands-on notebook part of the presentation.